Darby Steam-Digger: Second version

 The second version was known as the Darby Broadside Digger which was a larger machine which had eight legs and wheels and a double boiler having a smoke-box and chimney at each end.

 Third version

-The third version was more like a conventional traction engine with the Digger attached behind - it had spades that actually dug into the ground and turned the soil over.
+The third version was more like a conventional traction engine with the digger attached behind - it had spades that dug into the ground and turned the soil over.

 This was built by Coopers of King's Lynn.
 One is thought to survive but it is hidden away.

-The factory is still known as " The Digger."
+The factory is still known as "The Digger".